Cobalt Chromium Poisoning from Metal on Metal Hip Replacements

 What is Considered a High Level of Chromium and Cobalt?

 Slightly elevated metal levels are normal for patients with metal on metal hip replacements.
 Really high metal levels are alarming.
 DePuy Orthopedics, Inc. released a report saying that concentrations higher than 7 parts per billion (ppb) of cobalt and/or chromium are of concern.
-The Mayo Clinic has set a much lower reference value for blood testing, listed below.
+The Mayo Clinic has set a much lower reference value for blood testing for chromium and cobalt, listed below.

 High Chromium Levels: Greater than 1ng/mL